JustinXHale/apollo-comment-poc/design/3.1/maas.md

 - (ENG/PM) Will we support Perses dashboards in 3.2?
 - (USER) Should our platform allow AIEs to add and bring their own API key to the Playground and elsewhere?

 ## Design History

+2025-10-13
+- Fix the Delete API Key modal to follow PatternFly 6 modal documentation patterns
+- On the API Keys page, display a PatternFly 6 dropdown very similar to the ones in the Registry page with options to "View details" or "Delete API key" (which should activate the same Delete API Key modal)
+- Add a column for "last used" to the API Keys page (as the last column) to show the last time the key was used
+- Add a column for "status" to the API Keys page (in the second position, right after name) with status options for Active, Expired, or Disabled
+- In the Policies tab of API Key Details pages, add a column to the table for "Type" and include examples for the various policy types of Kuadrant.io (AuthPolicy, RateLimitPolicy, TLSPolicy, DNSPolicy)

+2025-10-07
+- Added navigation icons to left nav, some may need adjustments

 2025-10-05
 - Created initial design for Policy management, based on Noy's work so far